-In a typical B2C subscription model, the customer initiates a relationship by making an initial payment for a product or service, understanding that they will be automatically billed at regular intervals going forward.
+In typical B2C subscription models, the customer initiates a relationship by making an initial payment for a product or service.
+They understand that they’ll automatically be billed at regular intervals going forward.
 After the first payment is processed, the business provides access to the platform, sends the specific products, or performs the services that are included at the selected price tier.

 Most B2C businesses deploy one of two subscription pricing models:

-Since this recurring pricing model is for a fixed set of features, it is easy for customers to understand and for companies to manage.
+Since this recurring pricing model is for a fixed set of features, it’s easy for customers to understand (and companies to manage).
 Over time, businesses typically add new features or additional products to keep consumers engaged.
 To increase revenue, companies simply need to raise the price of the recurring subscription.

-With tiered pricing, businesses generally offer two or three packages or combinations of products and services that target different user levels and needs.
+With tiered pricing, businesses generally offer 2-3 packages or combinations of products and services targeting different user levels and needs.
 As packages increase in price, customers gain access to additional products/services, functionality, or features, and/or better customer support.
 Businesses that deploy the tiered subscription pricing model aim to prove their value proposition through lower-priced offerings.
 Then, they encourage customers to upgrade to higher-value packages to drive additional revenue.

 B2B Subscription Pricing